 - a true medical sleep concern (snoring, breathing pauses) worth screening

-For the broader behavior context, see toddler behavior guide: tantrums, anger, regulation — behavior and sleep often overlap.
+For the broader behavior context, see toddler behavior guide: tantrums, anger, regulation.
+Behavior and sleep overlap more than they look like they should.

 Is it a sleep problem or a bedtime boundary problem?